 This will avoid the county from charging recording fees for each document and requiring the PCSM plans to be signed by the county and notarized separately.
 In addition, the documents should be recorded as a “Declaration”, which falls under the “Deeds – Miscellaneous” category.

 The Luzerne Conservation District will be accepting bids for an Agricultural Best Management Project in Nescopeck Township, Luzerne County.
 This agricultural conservation project at a farm in Nescopeck Township, Luzerne County consists of roofed, concrete stabilized Animal Heavy Use Areas, Manure Stacking Areas, and related best management practices.

-Bids must be received by 10:00 A.M. on Monday, March 30, 2015.
+Bids must be received by 10:00 A.M, Tuesday, August 9, 2016.

 The Luzerne Conservation District is hosting a Conservation Workshop for Municipal workers & officials, Engineers and Contractors in Luzerne and surrounding counties.
 The purpose of this workshop is to provide the latest information on soil and water issues and requirements.

-The workshop is scheduled for Friday, February 20, 2015 at the Knights of Columbus banquet facility in Luzerne, PA.
+The workshop is scheduled for Friday, April 1, 2016 at the Knights of Columbus banquet facility in Luzerne, PA.
 Click below for more information: